 Candy attempted to call Betty a couple of times to ask about Alisa spending an additional night with them.
 She didn’t think much about it.
-Betty did have a new baby to which to tend.
+Betty did have a new baby to tend to.

-It was June 1980, just a few days before Father’s Day and Candy had some errands to run, so she decided that she would just stop by the Gore homes to get permission for Alisa to spend the night.
+It was June 1980, just a few days before Father’s Day, and Candy had some errands to run, so she decided that she would just stop by the Gore home to get permission for Alisa to spend the night.

-Upon her arrival to Betty’s home, Candy would be surprised to learn that Betty had discovered the affair between she and Allan.
-At first Candy tried to deny it but when presented with cards and letters to had given to Allan, she knew she was caught.
+Upon her arrival at Betty’s home, Candy would be surprised to learn that Betty had discovered the affair between Candy and Allan.
+At first, Candy tried to deny it, but when presented with cards and letters she had given to Allan, she knew she was caught.
 She tried unsuccessfully to tell Betty the affair was over but Betty wasn’t convinced.
 Nobody was going to take her man!